Preparing Inbound Shipments

 -

-Bad barcodes (unscannable, missing, or incorrect): Items that do not have the correct scannable barcodes, or those that have multiple different barcodes that are not properly configured in Cahoot as Additional Barcodes.
+Bad barcodes (unscannable, missing, or incorrect): Items that do not have the correct scannable barcodes, or those that have multiple or different barcodes that are not properly configured in Cahoot as Alternate Barcodes.
 Sellers may need to create Inventory Prep Work Orders to have items correctly prepped (e.g. barcode application, configuration, removal, etc.)

 -